 - Request the completed file from the Moov ACH API

-This tutorial is meant for people with a robust understanding of ACH file management and who need to upgrade their parser or don’t want to reinvent one from scratch.
-If you’re looking for a full stack solution to sending ACH payments and more, you may want to look at Paygate.
+This tutorial is for people with a robust understanding of ACH file management and needs to upgrade their parser or don’t want to reinvent one from scratch.
+If you’re looking for a full-stack solution to sending ACH payments and more, you may want to look at Paygate.

-Before we dive in let’s talk about the structure of an ACH file.
-Every line of an ACH file is called a record, and records have all sorts of rules that you don’t need to know so we won’t get into them here.
+Before we dive in, let’s talk about the structure of an ACH file.
+Every line of an ACH file is called a record, and records have all sorts of rules you don’t need to know.
+So, we won’t get into them here.

-What you do need to know is that though you only need one File Header Record/Control Record pair, there can be multiple batches in a single file, for the sake of this tutorial we’ll only build a single batch.
+You need to know that you only need one File Header Record/Control Record pair.
+However, there can be multiple batches in a single file.
+For the sake of this tutorial, we’ll only build a single batch.

 * File Header Record * Batch Header Record * PPD Entry Detail Records * Batch Control Record * Batch2 Header Record * PPD Entry Detail Records * Batch2 Control Record * File Control Record

-You may notice in the example above that header records and control records are similar to how HTML tags are used to cordon off different sections of the file.
-Most of the important information for a file is contained in the PPD Entry Detail Record and there may be multiple records in a single batch.
+You may notice in the example above that header records and control records are similar to how HTML tags cordon off different file sections.
+Most of the critical information for a file is in the PPD Entry Detail Record, and there may be multiple records in a single batch.

-If you’d like a detailed breakdown of what an ACH file entails, checkout out our ACH file structure doc.
-For the purpose of this tutorial we’ll use the default values for many of the fields in your ACH file.
+If you’d like a detailed breakdown of what an ACH file entails, check out our ACH file structure doc.
+For this tutorial purpose, we’ll use the default values for many of the fields in your ACH file.

-This will build the ACH API as well as creating an ACH file.
+This builds the ACH API as well as create an ACH file.
 Now that you’ve created your first ACH file you can take a look at it here:

-The next steps to using this in your day to day operations would be to read payroll data from a CSV file and build multiple “Entry Detail Records” into this file.
-Once the file has been built you can upload it to your ODFI’s FTP service.
+The next steps to using this in your day-to-day operations would be to read payroll data from a CSV file and build multiple “Entry Detail Records” into this file.
+Once the file gets built, you can upload it to your ODFI’s FTP service.